HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Thread
   - Process
 - Async contracts
-  - Callbacks
+  - Callbacks: 🖐️used
   - Callback-last-error-first
   - Thenable
-  - Promise
+  - Promise: 🖐️used
-  - Async/await
+  - Async/await: 🖐️used
   - Future
   - Deferred
-  - Sync generator
+  - Sync generator: 🖐️used
-  - Async Generator
+  - Async Generator: 🖐️used
-  - Async Iterator
+  - Async Iterator: 🖐️used
-  - Event
+  - Event: 🖐️used
   - Coroutine
   - Goroutine
   - Signal
   - Stream
   - Chain of responsibility
-  - Middleware
+  - Middleware: 🖐️used
   - Locks
 - Async adapters and utils
-  - callbackify
+  - callbackify: 🖐️used
-  - promisify
+  - promisify: 🖐️used
-  - asyncify
+  - asyncify: 🖐️used
   - callbacks compose
   - async compose
 - Async abstractions interfaces